IC8 -- a Simulator for an Imaginary Computer

 by Kari Laitinen

 In order to do the exercises below you need to have a table of ASCII/Unicode character codes available.
-Such a table can be found, for example, at the end of my C# book.
+Such a table can be found here.

 Load program hello.iml into the main memory and do the following: